Even people who don’t like vegetables call this Broccoli, Cauliflower and Bacon Salad recipe a “keeper!”

 - 1/4 cup red onion minced

-Drain the vegetables and immediately transfer them to an ice bath to stop cooking.
-Dry them in a salad spinner or with a towel before continuing.
+- Remove vegetables from the ice bath after 2 minutes and dry them in a salad spinner or with a clean kitchen towel before continuing.

 Make the dressing

-In a small bowl, combine mayonnaise, yogurt, milk, and stevia (or sugar).
+- In a small bowl, combine mayonnaise, yogurt, milk, and sugar.

 Make the salad

 - Transfer the vegetables to a large bowl.
 Add the dressing and crumbled bacon along with any optional toppings you’re using.
 Stir well.